-Creamy and spicy Cajun Pasta with Sausage is an easy dinner recipe you’ll come back to over and over again.
-Prep takes just 15 minutes, and it’s perfect for a crowd or leftovers and lunches throughout the week.
-You won’t be able to get enough of the Cajun flavor in this easy pasta dinner!
+Creamy and spicy Cajun Pasta with Sausage is an easy dinner recipe you'll come back to over and over again.
+Ready in 30 minutes, it's perfect for a crowd or leftovers and lunches throughout the week.
+You won't be able to get enough of the Cajun flavor in this easy pasta dinner!

 We love making Cajun food from Louisiana!
 Our New Orleans-Style Cajun Chicken and Sausage Gumbo is healthy as well as comforting and so easy to make.
 And for something a little lighter, try our Grilled Cajun Chicken Salad with Creamy Cajun Dressing through the summer months!

 Busy parents, this one is for you!
 Don't you just love dinner recipes that are all made in one pot?
 It makes life and clean up so much easier!
 This one-pot Cajun Pasta with sausage and peppers is just that.
 My sister made this for us last summer when we visited her family over the 4th of July and I fell in love with it.

 The flavors in this Cajun Pasta with Sausage are absolutely amazing!
 It's creamy and tangy thanks to the cream cheese and parmesan, loaded with healthy vegetables including red and yellow bell peppers and onion, the andouille sausage is really one of a kind, bringing a delicious smokiness to the recipe, plus protein to fill you up.

 And of course, pasta, the ultimate comforting carb!
 Any pasta shape that holds sauce well will be perfect for this one-pot cajun pasta.
 I used casarecce, but fusilli and farfalle, or even penne would be great!